dmair1989/imagegrains/Readme.md

 Then, install the additional dependancies:

 - jupyter (```pip install jupyterlab```)
-- matplotlib (```pip install matplotlib```
+- matplotlib (```pip install matplotlib```)
 - scikit-image (```python -m pip install -U scikit-image```)
 - pandas (```pip install pandas```)
 - for tsne: scanpy (```pip install scanpy```)

 ## How does it work?

-ImageGRains is organised in 3 main modules for *Segmentation*, *Grain size measurements* and *Grain size distribution (GSD) uncertainty* (see below).
+ImageGRains is organised in 3 main modules for *Segmentation*, *Grain size measurements* and *Grain size distribution (GSD) analysis* (see below).
 Currently, the most convenient way to use its functionality is, by downloading the code and running the jupyter notebooks in ```/notebooks``` in their order (A command-line executable version and complete online notebooks will follow soon).
 Of course, functions can be combined in custom scripts or notebooks.

 ### Workflow